gutehall/nix-macos/README.md

 # nix-macos

 This repo contains my config for Nix on macOS.
+The code is still work in progress so there will be bugs, sorry about that.

 ## Installation